Mid Century Modern Style for Furniture Makers

 Then came Mad Men – on just about every TV in America.

-This incredibly popular TV show brought midcentury furniture into everyone’s living rooms again.
+This incredibly popular TV show brought midcentury into everyone’s living rooms again.
 The lifestyle and “cool factor” of the stars and the 1960s advertising world spilled over into clothing and furniture design.

 However, Mad Men didn’t make our classes on how to design and build mid century modern furniture fill up by itself.
 But millions of people living in those 1960s offices and homes for 8 years certainly helped drive demand for the design.